Going Back to College FAQs

 It depends on the programs and degree requirements of the college or university you choose.
 Many schools require you to attend classes on campus several evenings a week or on weekends and then prepare for projects and tests outside class hours.
 Some schools offer more flexible options, geared to adult learners, such as distance learning or independent self-study, which lets you work at your own pace.
 And yet other schools offer a combination of both on-campus and distance learning.
 The length of time also varies according to the number of credits, if any, you are able to transfer to your new school.
 The more transfer credit you have, the less coursework you will have to complete.
 Learn more.Top

 - Q:I’ve been working in my field for 12 years.
 Can I get credit for what I’ve learned?

 That is a possibility.
-Some colleges allow you to take tests to demonstrate college-level knowledge or earn credits for college-level knowledge attained through employment experience, the military or other life experiences.
+Thomas Edison State College and several other colleges allow you to take tests to demonstrate college-level knowledge or earn credits for college-level knowledge attained through employment experience, the military or other life experiences.
 You may even be able to earn credit for licenses and certificates you already may have or courses you may have taken at work.
 Learn more.Top

 - Q:Do I have to take an entrance exam?

 Maybe.
 Along with a completed application, application fee, high school or college transcripts, many colleges require prospective students to submit scores from a standardized entrance examination, such as the SAT or ACT (undergraduate) or the GMAT or MAT (graduate).
 Schools that work primarily with adult learners may be a little more flexible in their admission requirements.Top